kratzert/kratzert.github.io/_posts/2016/2016-02-12-understanding-the-gradient-flow-through-the-batch-normalization-layer.markdown

 ```

-**Note:** This is the naive implemantation of the backward pass.
-There exists an alternative implemantion, which is even a bit faster, but I personally found the naive implemantation way better for the purpose of understanding backpropagation through the BatchNorm-Layer.
-[This well written blog post](http://cthorey.github.io./backpropagation/) gives a more detailed derivation of the alternative (faster) implemantation.
-However, there is a much more calculus envolved.
-But once you have understood the naive implemantation, it might not be to hard to follow.
+**Note:** This is the naive implementation of the backward pass.
+There exists an alternative implementation, which is even a bit faster, but I personally found the naive implementation way better for the purpose of understanding backpropagation through the BatchNorm-Layer.
+[This well written blog post](http://cthorey.github.io./backpropagation/) gives a more detailed derivation of the alternative (faster) implementation.
+However, there is a much more calculus involved.
+But once you have understood the naive implementation, it might not be to hard to follow.

 # Some final words